TSFF ACADEMY: THE FESTIVAL FOR FILM STUDENTS FROM CENTRAL AND EASTERN EUROPE

 The TSFF Academy in numbers:

-• 4 NIGHTS of accommodation + ACCREDITATION OFFERED BY THE FESTIVAL
+- 5 NIGHTS + ACCREDITATION OFFERED BY THE FESTIVAL

 The TSFF Academy was created to give film students, from Central and Eastern Europe, the opportunity to have an educational experience in an international context such as the Trieste Film Festival.
-Students are selected from the most prestigious universities and film academies of the different countries involved, including Italia, Bulgaria, Croazia, Slovenia, Repubblica Ceca, Serbia, Slovacchia, Romania e Bosnia Erzegovina.
+The selection is made through the most prestigious universities and film academies in the different countries involved, among them Italy, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Germany, Latvia, Lithuania, Czech Republic, Romania, Serbia.
+Slovakia, and Slovenia.

-In 2025, the TSFF Academy hosted 100 students during 5 days of the festival (January 20-24 2025) with a structured itinerary that included screenings, masterclasses, meetings with leading industry experts, and the festival’s selection committee: an intense and engaging program to fully experience / fully immerse themselves in one of Europe’s leading festival dedicated to Central and Eastern European cinema.
+In 2026, the TSFF Academy hosted 100 young people for five days of the festival (Jan.
+20-24, 2026) offering them a structured itinerary that included screenings, masterclasses, and meetings with expert figures from the industry world: an intense and engaging program to fully experience one of Europe’s leading events dedicated to Central and Eastern European cinema.
+Participants were asked to review three films.

-The film reviews produced by the students of the TSFF ACADEMY 2025 can be read HERE.
+Reviews produced by TSFF ACADEMY 2026 students can be read HERE.

-Cinema Academies and Universities involved in the TSFF Academy project:
+Film Academies and Universities involved in the TSFF Academy 2026 project:

 The TSFF Academy project is possible thanks to the generous contribution of the Pietro Pittini Foundation (www.fondazionepittini.it) and the CEI Central European Initiative (www.cei.int).